CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< tab "vtysh Commands ">}}

-Run the `ip pim ecmp` command to enable PIM to use all the available nexthops for the installation of mroutes.
+Run the `ip pim ecmp` command to enable PIM to use all the available next hops for the installation of mroutes.
 For example, if you have four-way ECMP, PIM spreads the S,G and \*,G mroutes across the four different paths.

 ```
 cumulus@switch:~$ sudo vtysh